sakshimit/linux/README.md

 pwd: to check current path directory you are working in

+create a file :
+cat:copy standard input to standard output

+touch: create an empty file

+vim:a programmer text editor

+mkdir: to create a directory

+cd : change directory

+pwd: print working directory

+ls: list

+ls -a : to see hidden file
+cp: copy file
+mv: move file

+rm dir: remove directory for empty directory
+rmdir-p: remove both parent and child directory
+rmdir-pv: remove both parent and child directory with content
+rm-rf: remove even non empty file and directory
+rm-r: remove empty directories

+tar: tar is an archiver used to combine multiple files into one gzip:compression tool used to reduce the size of the file

+wget: is nonn intreacted netwrok download

+chmod :used to change the access mode of a file chown : change the owner of file directory chgrep : change the group of file or dir

-git init:	Initialize a local Git repository git clone: ssh://git@github.com/[username]/[repository-name].git	Create a local copy of a remote repository
+git init:	Initialize a local Git repository

+git clone: ssh://git@github.com/[username]/[repository-name].git	Create a local copy of a remote repository

 git status:	Check status

-git add [file-name.txt]	Add a file to the staging area git add -A	Add all new and changed files to the staging area git commit -m "[commit message]"	Commit changes git rm -r [file-name.txt]	Remove a file (or folder)
+git add [file-name.txt]	Add a file to the staging area

+git add -A	Add all new and changed files to the staging area

+git commit -m "[commit message]"	Commit changes

+git rm -r [file-name.txt]	Remove a file (or folder)

 Branching & Merging